upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 He is not sure why he ended up under the table, just sort of happened.
 This is part of the reason why he is bewildered, not drunk, but has ended up under the table for no good reason.

 Someone drags a chair across, and sits at the table, kicks and nudges him in the back in the process.
 Eli apologises and moves over.
-There's no reaction, the person stays in chair, doesn't look.
+There's no reaction, the person stays in their chair, and doesn't look.

 Time passes, and it is getting quite hard to sip from the can since he can't easily tip his head back and the can is part empty now.
 His back is sore, and the bum is very numb, so the decision is to crawl out into the party and apologise on behalf of the group of (now very drunk) friends he came in with.